-- Register who is present (both participants and leaders / instructors) so that contact tracing is possible if applicable.
+- Register who is present (both participants and leaders / instructors) to help in the event of contact tracing.

-- The premises must be large enough for participants to keep at least 1 metre distance from each other at all times.
+- Ensure that the premises are large enough for participants to keep a distance of 1 metre from each other.

 Cleaning and good hand hygiene / cough etiquette